Fyxr17/Fyxr17/README.md

 - Python 🐍

 *Contact* 📞
-You can contact me through my email ogandogabriel31@gmail.com so we can get to know you more. 😉
+You can contact me through my linkedin https://www.linkedin.com/in/gabriel-ogando-a086682b7/ so we can get to know you more. 😉